Honors College Junior Launches CPR Training Initiative

 Posted on October 31, 2024

-This fall, students at South have been taking steps to educate the campus community on healthy living and the proper techniques of bystander cardiac arrest care.
+This fall, students at the University of South Alabama have been taking steps to educate the campus community on healthy living and the proper techniques of bystander cardiac arrest care.

 According to the American Heart Association, approximately 350,000 people die every year from cardiac arrest in the United States.